 "I can't explain it."
 Vonelli was contrite, but not sad.

 "Boy meets girl is the simplest story in the world."
-Vonelli and Lizzie were Romeo and Julliette.
+Vonelli and Lizzie were Romeo and Juliette.
 "Have a Merry Christmas."

 Ventnor's wife would accept the change in this evening's sleeping arrangement.
-This was the Isle of Wight.
+Scandals were for the English.
+Not the French.